Karthik Kumar

 Karthik Kumar (born 21 November 1977) is an Indian stand-up comedian and actor who works in Tamil films and television.

 Early life and education

 He studied chemical engineering in Sri Venkateswara College of Engineering.
-After earning his Bachelor's degree, Karthik along with his friend Sunil Vishnu quit their respective jobs and started the event management company "Evam", which today is a theatre company of renown.
+After earning his Bachelor's degree, Karthik and his friend Sunil Vishnu quit their jobs and started the event management company "Evam", which today is a theatre company.

 Career

 Karthik made his acting debut with Alaipayuthey (2000) portraying a small role as the female lead character's prospective suitor.
 He was first tested for the role of R. Madhavan in the film but was rejected as he was too young with no acting experience at the time.
 He went on to portray supporting roles notably in films like Yaaradi Nee Mohini (2008) and Poi Solla Porom (2008).

 In November 2016, Karthik lamented getting typecast in particular roles, especially as the American mappillai, and announced his retirement from the film industry.
 However, he returned with a role in Rocketry: The Nambi Effect (2022).

 Karthik Kumar is also a stand-up comedian who has done three stand-up specials.
 His first special, "#PokeMe" has more than half a million views on YouTube.
 His second special was titled "Second Decoction" followed by "Blood Chutney" streaming on Amazon Prime.
 He has performed over 1000 shows across India, USA, UK, Singapore, Malaysia and Hong Kong.
 He is managed by Evam Standup Tamasha, a stand-up movement in South India.